 This may be Congress’s big chance to take antitrust actions that safeguard the market economy in the interest of the people they represent.
 On Wednesday, they must not only ask tough questions — they must ask the correct questions based on a genuine understanding of the stakes.
 They must do their research and not waste time with softball questions, as their Senate colleagues have done in the past.

 We also strongly encourage the US to follow Europe’s lead and work on legislative solutions to regulate technology gatekeepers in ways that promote widespread prosperity.
-The European Union proposed new legislation, the Digital Markets Act, to check Big Tech’s growing power.
+The European Union proposed new legislation, the Digital Markets Act(new window), to check Big Tech’s growing power.

 Big Tech is holding back the Internet.
 But by opening the door for new ideas to break through and thrive, we can build a digital space that protects the rights and freedom of all people.

 UPDATE July 27, 2020: This article was updated to after the congressional hearing with the CEOs of Apple, Amazon, Facebook, and Google was rescheduled for noon, Wednesday, July 29.
 The hearing was delayed to allow members of Congress to pay their respects to Rep. John Lewis, who passed away on July 17.